About Us

 Just Some Forensics Girls, Doing Some Forensic Things

-Eating poutine after a forensic lecture at Smokey's!
-Not necessarily a forensic thing...but an AFTER forensic thing
+Eating poutine after a forensic lecture at Smoke's!
+Not necessarily a forensic thing... but an AFTER forensic thing

 Forensic exam study dates at Halifax's beautiful Garden Food Bar & Lounge!